-On 13th January 2021, the Company signed an agreement with Dufry A.G. to surrender its 40% shares in Duty Free Caribbean (Holdings) Ltd and as of that date that company and its affiliates are no longer associated with the Cave Shepherd Group.
+On January 13, 2021, the Company signed an agreement with Dufry A. G. to surrender its 40% shares in Duty Free Caribbean (Holdings) Ltd. and as of that date that company and its affiliates were no longer associated with the Cave Shepherd Group.